ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 ![](images/pycharm2.png)
 ## Putting everything together
 Connect VCC to 3.3v and GND to GND, and the data pin to an analog pin on the ESP-32 (I used pin 32 and 34 for the UV sensors).
+I used F-F dupont cables for this while prototyping, but a breadboard would also work great.

  <img src="images/diagram.png" width="500" height="500"/>

- I'm using two UV sensors in order to get an average reading between the two of them, with the hopes of increasing accuracy
+ I'm using two UV sensors in order to get an average reading between the two of them, with the hopes of increasing accuracy.

 ## Platform

-I opted for the Adafruit IO platform, as it was free, easy to set up, and had all the features I needed for the project.
+I opted for the Adafruit IO platform (which is **cloud** hosted), as it was free, easy to set up, and had all the features I needed for the project.

 I looked at PyBites but as I'm not using a PyCom device, I did not see any added value from using their platform over Adafruits.

 ## The code
+The [full python code](https://github.com/ziggyt/1DT305-Introduction-to-Applied-IoT/blob/main/main.py) is available in this repository - but snippets of the more crucial parts are provided below.

 This is basically the entire program, which runs indefinitely until the power is switched off.